cryologger/ice-tracking-beacon/README.md

 Planned for extended deployments in harsh Arctic conditions, the Cryologger ITB provides long-term measurements of GNSS position, temperature, pressure, pitch, roll, tilt-compensated heading and battery voltage.
 Data are transmitted over the Iridium satellite network at specified intervals and can be remotely updated based on the desired sampling frequency.
 Collected data are made available in near-real time at https://cryologger.org.

-#### 2.1.1 Design iterations
+#### 2.1.1 Design Iterations

-Version 1.0

-Version 2.0
+More information about versions 1.0 and 2.0 of the Cryologger ITB can be found in the following publication:

-Version 3.0 of the Cryologger ITB builds on the successes of v1.0 and v2.0 and is also based on the Adafruit ecosystem of components.
+Version 3.0 of the Cryologger ITB builds on the successes of v1.0/v2.0 and is also based on the Adafruit ecosystem of components.
 A number of improvements to the design were made, including:
 * 3.3 V power is now provided directly from a Pololu 3.3 V step-down voltage regulator, bypassing the Feather M0's onboard AP2112 LDO regulator (-55 μA).
 * A dedicated 5 V step-down voltage regulator was added to power the RockBLOCK Iridium transceiver.
 * The DS3231 real-time clock (RTC) was removed in favour of the SAMD21's internal RTC for all timekeeping and alarm functionality with periodic time synchronizations with the GPS.